killinen/BrakeModule/README.md

 The unfortunate thing in these voltage spikes are IMO that if you would like to eliminate the change of charge pump not running when DSC module is demanding it but BrakeModule controlling the pump it will result of somewhat of an lag if you are waiting to see that is this voltage spike bootstrapping cycle or an real pump control demand.
 Will this result an real world meningful lag, I can't really say.

-In HW v0.2 I have used (tested) relay or N-channel MOSFET for controlling the LOW side BLS signal line (S_BLS).
+In older HW v0.2 I have used (tested) relay or N-channel MOSFET for controlling the LOW side BLS signal line (S_BLS).
 I somehow prefer the use of NC-relay, but maybe tranfer to some other type of solution in the future.
 Dual channel MOSFET IC maybe or something.
-The impelementation of both solution can be seen in SW as #define values B_MOSFET or B_RELAY.

 ---

-## SOFTWARE
+## BrakeModule SOFTWARE

 The software has been developed in arduino IDE to LGT8F328P board with Arduino Nano compability in mind.
 The next generation of the module most likely uses Blue Pill development board (STM32F103).
-Normally charge pump is controlled via BOSCH control module (relays are on NC mode) but when decelaration demand from OP is detected in CAN msg 0x343 (BRK_CMD), it'll disconnects the module from the pump and start controlling the pump with ~2 kHz PWM signal of the power MOSFET (relays state are switched OFF from NC mode).
+Normally charge pump is controlled via BOSCH control module (relays are on NC mode) but when decelaration demand from OP is detected in CAN msg 0x343 (BRK_CMD), it'll disconnect the module from the pump and start controlling the pump with 15 kHz PWM signal of the power MOSFET (relays state are switched OFF from NC mode).
 Also brake light swithes HIGH (S_BLTS) and LOW (S_BLS) signal lines are driven so that the car detects brake pedal pressed event.
 When BRK_CMD demand is no longer detected, first 12V line and ground (PWR MOSFET) will be disconnected from the pump and after 600 ms DSC control module is switch back inline with the pump.
 Also brakelight switch is turned OFF.
 This delay is because if the transition from pump activated with BrakeModule back to DSC module is too fast, DSC modue will give error code.
 I think this is caused of pump still rotating (generating voltage to pump wires) and you will connect the pump to DSC module, modules feedback lines detects voltage at the pump when it shouldn't and gives an error.

+See below if it true ATM (not been implemented in this HW version).
-DS18B20 measures power MOSFET temperature every 10 seconds and small fan will turn on if over 45 degrees is detected.
-Also if temperature exceeds 80 degrees, brake module will disable OPENPILOT and wont engage until temperature is below that.
+TMP36 measures power MOSFET temperature every 10 seconds and small fan will turn on if over 45 degrees is detected.
+Also if temperature exceeds 80 degrees, brake module will disable OPENPILOT and wont engage until temperature is below that (this might is not nessaccary at least haven't been for me).

 Speed value (car_speed) is read on message 0x153 and send to OPENPILOT as ACC set speed when OP is engaged (set_speed).
 Brake pedal state is read on message 0x329 (BRK_ST) and sent to OP when there is no braking demand and pedal press is detected to disengage OP (BRK_ST_OP).
 BMW cruise control steering wheel button presses (BTN_CMD) are detected on same message.
 If BTN_CMD contains RESUME button press, it will engage or disengage the OP ACC depenfing on state.
 BTN_CMD includes steering wheel + and - button presses and adjusts the set speed of the OP ACC accordingly when those buttons are pressed.
 Cruise control state (OCC) is detected on 0x545 and if it is on OP wont engage to prevent original CC and OP to control longnitudinal simultatoneusly.